-The immediate parent entity has agreed to defer repayment of loans and other the amounts payable of \$34,947,733 at 30 June 2015 for at least 12 months from the date of signing the financial report or until such time the company is financially independent.
-The company has also received a letter to defer repayment of a related party loan totalling \$630,000 and interest accrued thereon outstanding at 30 June 2015 for at least 12 months from the date of signing the financial report.
+The immediate parent entity has agreed to defer repayment of the amounts payable of \$8,715,704, loans of \$31,082,156 and interest accrued thereon outstanding as at 30 June 2016 for at least 12 months from the date of signing the financial report or until such time the company is financially independent.
+The company has also received a letter to defer repayment of a related party loan totalling \$630,000 and interest accrued thereon outstanding at 30 June 2016 for at least 12 months from the date of signing the financial report.
 In addition, the company received a letter of support from its immediate parent entity and its ultimate parent entity to fund operations for a period of at least 12 months from the date of signing the financial report.

-The directors have prepared a cash flow forecast for the period ending 30 September 2016 required to meet the minimum legal and contractual obligations which indicates that the current cash resources will not meet expected cash outflows without additional funding.
+The directors have prepared a cash flow forecast for the period ending 30 September 2017 which indicates that the current cash resources will not meet expected cash outflows without additional funding.
 The ability of the company and the consolidated entity to continue as going concerns is dependent on:

-- Obtaining continued financial support from its immediate parent entity, Stone Resources (H.K.)
-Limited, with additional amounts totalling \$2,200,000 being required throughout the period ending 30 September 2016; - The continued deferral of loans and accrued interest owing to Stone Resources (H.K.)
-Limited and other related parties, as noted above; - Managing all costs for the period ending 30 September 2016 in line with the cash flow forecasts; and - Applying funds received from the immediate parent entity to pay down non-related party trade creditors and other payables as at 30 June 2015 of \$424,477.
+- Obtaining continued financial support from its immediate parent entity, Stone Resources Limited, with additional amounts totalling \$1,700,000 being required progressively throughout the period ending 30 September 2017; - The continued deferral of loans and accrued interest owing to Stone Resources Limited and other related party loans, as noted above; - Managing all costs for the period ending 30 September 2017 in line with the cash flow forecasts; and - Applying funds received from the immediate parent entity to pay down non-related party trade creditors and other payables as at 30 June 2016 of \$647,387.